sashsvamir/laravel-codemirror-uploader/Readme.md

 ./artisan vendor:publish --tag=codemirror-uploader-config
 ```
 ...and configure params as described:
+note: defined `model_classname` in config, also will be using to attach observer to this model event listener (to delete images on model deleting)
 ```php
 return [
       'my_post' => [                              // alias, please use simple one word string here (internally it's using to identify uploadable model on post requests, also on building url requests),